aaronbloomfield/ccc/hws/btcscript/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->

+- Wed, 9/21: update to [bitcoinctl.py](bitcoinctl.py.html) ([src](bitcoinctl.py)) (just download the new one over the old one) and [scripts.py](scripts.py.html) ([src](scripts.py)) (comment out line 25); for now, the cross-chain transaction part is not working, and should be working soon

 ### Languages